Prodigy (rapper): Feuds

-West Coast
+Death Row

-From 1995 to 1997, the media-fueled "East Coast-West Coast hip hop rivalry" was occurring.
+From 1995 to 1997, the media-fueled East Coast–West Coast hip hop rivalry was occurring.
 This started when Tha Dogg Pound released "New York, New York," to which Mobb Deep took offense, as, in addition to the lyrics, the song's music video portrayed New York buildings being stomped on by Dogg Pound members.
 In response, Mobb Deep with Capone-N-Noreaga and Tragedy Khadafi released "LA, LA".
-2Pac "dissed" Mobb Deep (along with The Notorious B.I.G.) in "Hit 'Em Up" where, in the outro of the song, he made a remark in clear reference to Prodigy's ailment in having sickle cell anemia.
+2Pac dissed Mobb Deep (along with The Notorious B.I.G.) in "Hit 'Em Up" where, in the outro of the song, he made a remark in clear reference to Prodigy's ailment in having sickle cell anemia.
 Mobb Deep responded in a track called "Drop A Gem On 'Em" which was released as a single 2 weeks before 2Pac was murdered.
 2Pac also dissed Mobb Deep on the song "Against All Odds" and "Bomb First (My Second Reply)" which were released after his death.
 But Prodigy later sampled 2Pac's voice from a freestyle for the chorus on the song "Return of the Mac" (a.k.a.
 "New York Shit") on his album with the same name.